 Investigate the number of rectangles on a grid of squares.
 What strategies will be useful in coming up with the answer?

 How many different polygons can you make on a 3 by 3 pin board?
 What about larger pin boards?

 If a number of Hula Hoops are dropped on the floor, what is the maximum number of regions they might form?

-Can you make 4 litres if you only have 7 and 5 litre jugs?
+Can you make four litres if you only have seven and five litre jugs?

 Find the maximum volume of a tray made from an A4 sheet of paper.
 A practical mathematical investigation.

 Investigate the properties of the Mystic Rose by using this interactive diagram.